satanas/libturpial/docs/index.rst

 https://github.com/satanas/libturpial/issues

-We will be very graceful for your contributions.
+We will be grateful for your contributions.

 Features
 --------